JoakimWallin/Robot/README.md

 cd in to the Robot folder and simply run.

+npm install

-npm start to start the app.
+-to start the app.
+npm start

-Run npm test to run the tests.
+-to run the tests.
+npm test